-The base and low forecasts assume that the American Rescue Plan's subsidies expire on December 31, 2025, which is consistent with current law, and that the California Legislature approves funding for a health care affordability program beginning on January 1, 2026.
+The base and low forecasts assume that the American Rescue Plan's subsidies expire on Dec.
+31, 2025, which is consistent with current law, and that the California Legislature approves funding for a health care affordability program beginning on Jan.
+1, 2026.
 The high scenario assumes that the American Rescue Plan's enhanced subsidies continue throughout the multi-year forecast period.

-y of Enrollment Assur Assumption High Forecast Base Forecast Low Forecast American Rescue Plan Act/Inflation Reduction Act Enhanced Subsidies Extended beyond December 2025 Not extended beyond December 2025 Reduced subsidies beginning January 2026 Not extended beyond December 2025 Reduced subsidies beginning January 2026 State Affordability Program No additional State health care affordability support Additional health care affordability support January 2026 Additional health care affordability support January 2026 ARPA / IRA Enrollment Loss No loss of enrollment 138,000 in December 2025 & by the end of FY 2026-27 an additional 50,000 in losses will occur for a total enrollment loss of 188,000 .
-183,000 in December 2025 & by the end of FY 2026-27 an additional 63,000 in losses will occur for a total enrollment loss of 246,000 .
+Summary of Enrollment Assumptions Under Three Possible Forecasts iptions onder Three I t Assumption High Forecast Base Forecast Low Forecast American Rescue Plan Act/Inflation Reduction Act Enhanced Subsidies Extended beyond December 2025.
+Not extended beyond December 2025.
+Reduced subsidies beginning January 2026.
+Not extended beyond December 2025.
+Reduced subsidies beginning January 2026.
+State Affordability Program No additional state health care affordability support.
+Additional health care affordability support January 2026.
+Additional health care affordability support January 2026.
+ARPA/IRA Enrollment Loss No loss of enrollment.
+138,000 in December 2025 and by the end of FY 2026-27, an additional 50,000 in losses will occur for a total enrollment loss of 188,000 .
+183,000 in December 2025 and by the end of FY 2026-27, an additional 63,000 in losses will occur for a total enrollment loss of 246,000 .
 On-going Medi-Cal Flows/Public Health Emergency Unwind Inflows from PHE Unwind/SB 260 will resume in July 2023.
-Average monthly effectuations during PHE Unwind Period: 12,400 Inflows from PHE Unwind/SB 260 will resume in July 2023.
-Average monthly effectuations during PHE Unwind Period: 8,800 Inflows from PHE Unwind/SB 260 will resume in July 2023.
-Average monthly effectuations during PHE Unwind Period: 2,000 Demographic and Economic Trends Average monthly 2,000 higher retentions induced by the overall economic and demographic outlook trends in FY 2024-25 Average monthly 2,000 higher retentions induced by the overall economic and demographic outlook trends in FY 2024-25 Average monthly 2,000 higher retentions induced by the overall economic and demographic outlook trends in FY 2024-25 Premium Growth Year Over Year Revenue estimates use.
-2025-7%, 2026-6%, and 2027-6% Revenue estimates use.
-2025-6%, 2026-5%, and 2027-5% Revenue estimates use.
-2025-5%, 2026-4%, and 2027-3% Enrollment Forecast Average monthly enrollment in FY 2024- 25 is forecast to be 1,797,607 Average monthly enrollment in FY 2024- 25 is forecast to be 1,719, 588, a decrease of 78,019 compared to the high forecast.
+Average monthly effectuations during PHE unwind period: 12,400.
+Inflows from PHE Unwind/SB 260 will resume in July 2023.
+Average monthly effectuations during PHE unwind period: 8,800.
+Inflows from PHE Unwind/SB 260 will resume in July 2023.
+Average monthly effectuations during PHE unwind period: 2,000.
+Demographic and Economic Trends Average monthly 2,000 higher retentions induced by the overall economic and demographic outlook trends in FY 2024-25.
+Average monthly 2,000 higher retentions induced by the overall economic and demographic outlook trends in FY 2024-25.
+Average monthly 2,000 higher retentions induced by the overall economic and demographic outlook trends in FY 2024-25.
+Premium Growth Year Over Year Revenue estimates use the following premium growth assumptions.
+2025: 7%, 2026: 6%, and 2027: 6% Revenue estimates use the following premium growth assumptions.
+2025: 6%, 2026: 5%, and 2027: 5% Revenue estimates use the following premium growth assumptions.
+2025: 5%, 2026: 4%, and 2027: 3% Enrollment Forecast Average monthly enrollment in FY 2024-25 is forecast to be 1,797,607.
+Average monthly enrollment in FY 2024- 25 is forecast to be 1,719, 588, a decrease of 78,019 compared to the high forecast.
 Average monthly enrollment in FY 2024-25 is forecast to be 1,678, 324, a decrease of 119,283 compared to the high forecast.

-Participation Fee (2025) 2.25 percent 2.25 percent 2.25 percent
+Assumption High Forecast Base Forecast Low Forecast Participation Fee (2025) 2.25 percent 2.25 percent 2.25 percent

-Multi-Year Enrollment Forecast: FY 2024-25 through FY 2026-27
+Multi-Year Enrollment Forecast: FY 2024-25 Through FY 2026-27

-Over the next three-fiscal years, Covered California will see the number of monthly transitions from Medi-Cal to Covered California coverage decline to pre-pandemic levels as the unwind process approaches completion.
+Over the next three fiscal years, Covered California will see the number of monthly transitions from Medi-Cal to Covered California coverage decline to pre-pandemic levels as the unwind process approaches completion.
 Enhanced federal subsidies, however, are anticipated to last till the end of December 2025 for the base and low forecast scenarios.
 The high scenario assumes the continuation of enhanced federal subsidies.